ethangclark/react-state-atom/README.md

 ### Atom.subscribe(cb: (state: T, prev: T) => void): () => void

-Subscribes a callback to an atom.
+Subscribes a callback function to an atom.
 The callback is called every time the value of the atom changes.
 Returns an `unsubscribe` function that terminates the subscription.

 ### Atom.use(): T